Pomeron/Supercoefficients-for-Kerr-cat/README.md

 # acknowledgements

-The project uses some GUI widgets from [ninatool](https://github.com/sandromiano/ninatool) repo.
+The project uses some functionality from [ninatool](https://github.com/sandromiano/ninatool) repo.
 The main functionality of NINA is to compute the Taylor expansion coefficient of the effective potential energy function of an arbitrary flux-biased superconducting loop.
 The loop can host any combination of Josephson junctions (JJs) and linear inductances.
 NINA can also compute the Hamiltonian series expansion of an arbitrary Josephson nonlinear oscillator (limited for now to a single mode).